IL2HorusTeam/il2fb-game-log-parser/README.rst

 Exceptions
 ----------

-If you try to parse unknown event, ``EventParsingError`` will be raised:
+If you try to parse unknown event, ``EventParsingException`` will be raised:

 .. code-block:: python

     parser.parse("foo bar")
     # Traceback (most recent call last):
     # …
-    # EventParsingError: No event was found for string "foo bar"
+    # EventParsingException: No event was found for string "foo bar"

-Current list of supported events is rather full, but ``EventParsingError`` is quite possible, because server's events are undocumented and this library may do not know about all of them.
+Current list of supported events is rather full, but ``EventParsingException`` is quite possible, because server's events are undocumented and this library may do not know about all of them.

-In case you need to catch this error, its full name is ``il2fb.parsers.events.exceptions.EventParsingError``.
+In case you need to catch this error, its full name is ``il2fb.commons.events.EventParsingException``.

 Safe usage